Mayastatistics/Employee-Data-Simulation---IT-employees/README.md

 # Employee Data Simulation - IT salaries and work experience

+Please check the HTML file for full code and graphs!

 ## Origin of the dataset

 The dataset has been found and downloaded on Kaggle - https://www.kaggle.com/datasets/abhayayare/employee-data-simulation-it-industry.